Chart icon: chart user instructionsUsing our interactive charts

 See distribution as daily doses per person See distribution as morphine-equivalent grams per person

 Data sources: Center for Health Statistics, Washington State Department of Health (deaths), Division of Behavioral Health and Recovery, Forensic Laboratory Services Bureau, Washington State Patrol (cases), US Drug Enforcement Agency (ARCOS sales to hospitals and pharmacies in Washington state), Washington State Office of Financial Management (population).
-2022 death data are preliminary.
 Split in methadone series reflects ARCOS apparently including opiate treatment programs (OTPs) in distribution data beginning in 2006.
 All Rx opiates begins in 2005 due to prior inconsistent reporting of component drugs shown in ARCOS data.
 2021 and onward crime lab case counts are impacted by the 2/25/2021 Washington State v Blake decision.
+2023 death data are preliminary.

 Methadone: Trends in use for pain vs. addiction treatment